IFB-ElixirFr/killercoda-scenarios/session02/step-Absolute_paths.md

 /shared/bank/homo_sapiens
 ```

-As stated previously, this path that starts with an `/` is an absolute path.
-Starting from the root  `/`, we go through the `shared` then `bank` directories to reach the target `homo_sapiens` directory.
+As stated previously, because this path starts with an `/`, it is an absolute path.
+Starting from the root  `/`, we go through the `shared` directory, then `bank` directory to finally reach the target `homo_sapiens` directory.

 Paths are used in many Unix commands, such as the `ls` (that stands for **l**i**s**t) command: